Dylan Moore Player Props: Mariners vs. Twins

-Dylan Moore -- batting .182 with two doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the mound, on July 25 at 7:40 PM ET.
+The Seattle Mariners and Dylan Moore, who went 0-for-2 last time out, battle Joe Ryan and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Twins.
+In his most recent game he had a hitless performance (0-for-2) against the Twins.

 Dylan Moore Game Info & Props vs. the Twins